bpires/handbook/react/index.md

 A link is responsible for knowing if the mouse is hovering over it.

-In React, or in any other component-based framework/library, all our applications are based and make heavy use of components state.
+In React, or in any other component-based framework/library, all our applications are based and make heavy use of components' states.

 We manage state using the `useState` utility provided by React.
 It's technically a **hook** (you don't need to know the details of hooks right now, but that's what it is).